THE FUTURE OF HOUSING IS HERE

 Equity

-A variety of housing typologies, including market condo, and affordable and market rental, will create a true mixed-tenure community.
-The project will advance social equity through the provision of co-op affordable housing and accessible housing in accordance with the Accessibility for Ontarians with Disabilities Act.
+A mix of market housing and affordable rental will create a true mixed-tenure community.
+The project will support social equity by including affordable non-profit co-op homes, and accessible housing that meets the standards of the Accessibility for Ontarians with Disabilities Act.

 03